 Harvest of red grouper is closed January through April for the spawning season established in Amendment 16 (SAFMC 2009).
 This amendment also implemented a closure of commercial harvest of black grouper, red grouper and the shallow water grouper complex when the gag grouper directed quota is met, but the collective closure was removed in Regulatory Amendment 15 (SAFMC 2013A).
 Catch limits for red grouper were first established in Amendment 17B (SAFMC 2010B) as part of the aggregate ACL of 662,403 lbs gw for gag, black grouper and red grouper.
 Following a stock assessment, red grouper was removed from the aggregate ACL and a rebuilding plan was implemented (Amendment 24; SAFMC 2011D).
 The red grouper commercial ACL was set at 284,680 lbs ww for 2012; 315,920 lbs ww for 2013; and 343,200 lbs ww for 2014 and subsequent years.
-Red grouper was also affected by the fishing prohibition implemented for the Oculina Experimental Closed Area (Amendment 13A; SAFMC 2003) and the 2009 establishment of several marine protected areas with fishing prohibitions (Amendment 14; SAFMC 2007A).

-Landings and revenue sharply increased in 2007 and 2008 then experienced a drastic decline that has continued into recent years (Figure 5-21).
-Most landings are from NC/SC/GA (Figure 5-22), with Northern South Carolina, Southern North Carolina and Central North Carolina making up a majority of landings for all years.
+Landings and revenue sharply increased in 2007 and 2008 then experienced a drastic decline that has continued into recent years (Figure 5-19).
+Most landings are from NC/SC/GA (Figure 5-20), with Northern South Carolina, Southern North Carolina and Central North Carolina making up a majority of landings for all years.
 Most Florida landings in earlier years of the time period were from the Florida Keys.

-Figure 5-21.
+Figure 5-19.
 Total commercial landings and revenue of red grouper from 1998 through 2016.
 Landings were converted from gutted weight to whole weight based on conversion factor of 1.18 lb ww to 1 lb gw.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017

-Figure 5-22.
+Figure 5-20.
 Commercial landings of red grouper by area from 1998 through 2016.
 Landings were converted from gutted weight to whole weight based on conversion factor of 1.18 lb ww to 1 lb gw.
 To maintain confidentiality, landings from Florida are combined for all years, and landings from all areas are combined for 2007 through 2016.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017